Whiz Kids (baseball): Aftermath and integration

-when John Kennedy made his major league debut on April 22, 1957 at Roosevelt Stadium).
-Kennedy had two career at bats, and the Phillies did not have an African-American regular until 1962 with Ted Savage and Wes Covington.
+when John Kennedy made his major league debut on April 22, 1957, at Roosevelt Stadium.
+Kennedy had two career at bats; the Phillies did not have an African-American regular until 1962, with Ted Savage and Wes Covington.
 The 1961 regular lineup did include four persons of color with three players from Cuba and one from Mexico, while Covington was a reserve.
 However, the first African-American star for the Phillies came in 1964 with Dick Allen.

-Curt Simmons was the last surviving Whiz Kid, passing away on December 13, 2022.
+Curt Simmons was the last surviving Whiz Kid, dying on December 13, 2022.